Ronny Gunnarsson. Oral presentation [in Science Network TV]. Available at: https://science-network.tv/oral-presentation/. Accessed October 4, 2023.

 Describe a suitable route consisting of key concepts

-Once you have determined your overarching theme the next step is to define a suitable route.
+Secondly, once you have determined your overarching theme the next step is to define a suitable route.
 Think of it as a bus journey with a number of bus stops.
 Which route is best to reach your the goal?
 Please plan the opportunity for dialogue on one or several occasions during the route.
 Once you have determined the route make a script with short keywords and no sentences.
 Remember that “the secret of being a bore is to tell everything” (Voltaire 1694-1778).

 Know your audience

 You must be aware of the auditorium’s level of knowledge .
 It is your duty to adapt to them, not vice versa.
-You may benefit from using complex terminology if everyone in the audience have the same skill level as you.
+You may benefit from using complex terminology if everyone in the audience have the same knowledge as you.
 However, it is more difficult if the auditorium have a very different skill level from yours.
 The most difficult situation is if some in the auditorium is on your skill level (or higher) while others are on a much lower level.
 Let this be a challenge!
 Strive to ensure both the novice and the experienced participant felt they have learned something new.

 Practical details of the premises are often forgotten.
 There are often dedicated staff during large conferences managing this.
 However, quite often it may be up to you.
 How do you turn on the ventilation?
 If you find where to put on ventilation, does it work or will all be distracted by a troublesome chill/heat in the room?
 Where do you turn on the illumination?
 Where are the buttons to turn on and off the board lighting?
 Are the chairs arranged as you wish?
 If not can they be moved?
 Make it a habit to ensure you have some control over these practical issues.
 This is more important if you are having a presentation in an unfamiliar room.

 Sometimes you may find that the length of your presentation has been unexpectedly cut down a few minutes before you are about to start (you may be the last speaker before lunch and all the previous speakers talked too long and the annoyed audience has not had any break for hours).
 All your planning is demolished!
 You are usually in deep trouble if you have prepared a detailed script with the aim to read this.
-However, you can quickly take a pen and strike out a few keywords on the bus route if you build a manuscript based only on keywords.
+However, you can quickly take a pen and strike out a few keywords on the bus route if you build a manuscript based only on a few keywords.
 Talk around the remaining keywords.
-It is your duty as a presenter to prepare yourself knowing that conditions can always change quickly.
+It is your duty as a presenter to always prepare yourself knowing that conditions can change quickly.

 An important preparation is to create a few extra slides to bring up in case you get tricky questions.
 You (and your friends or supervisors) can usually guess at least half of possible questions.
 This is described further below.